Carmarthen: Buses

-Local bus services are operated by several companies, including First Cymru and Morris Travel; routes connect the town with Aberystwyth, Cardiff, Llandeilo and Llanelli.
+Local bus services are operated by several companies, including First Cymru Morris Travel, Jones Login and Taf Valley Coaches; routes connect the town with Aberystwyth, Cardiff, Llandeilo and Llanelli.

 There is a Park and Ride service running daily from Monday to Saturday from 7.00 to 19.00 between Nantyci, to the west of Carmarthen town, and the town centre.

 National Express operate two long-distance coach routes with stops in Carmarthen.
 Route 112 runs from Birmingham to Haverfordwest and the 508 links London with Haverfordwest.

 Sport

 The town has two rugby union teams: Carmarthen Quins and Carmarthen Athletic.
 Quins currently plays in the Welsh Premier Division league, after promotion to the Premiership in the 2008/2009 season.
 CPC Bears, a rugby league club based in Carmarthen and the regional side for Carmarthenshire, Pembrokeshire and Ceredigion, plays in the Welsh Premier Division of the Rugby League Conference.

 The town's semi-professional football team, Carmarthen Town F.C., plays in the Cymru South.
 Founded in 1948, it plays its home games at Richmond Park.
 The club colours, reflected in its crest and kit, are gold and black.
 The town also has a youth football team Carmarthen Stars that plays in the local Carmarthenshire Junior Leagues from the under-12s age group to the under-16s age group.

-The town has two golf courses, a leisure centre with an eight-lane, 25-metre swimming pool (where the Carmarthen district swimming club is based), a synthetic athletics track and an outdoor velodrome it also has an athletics team, Carmarthen Harriers.
+The town has two golf courses, a leisure centre with an eight-lane, 25-metre swimming pool (where the Carmarthen district swimming club is based), a synthetic athletics track and an outdoor velodrome.
+It also has an athletics team: Carmarthen Harriers.
 A cycle track opened in about 1900 and remains in use.
 Motorcycle speedway racing was staged in the early 2000s at a track built on the western outskirts of the town; the team raced in the Conference League.